Wouter Kellerman: Career

 As part of his mission to work with and uplift children, Kellerman collaborated with the Ndlovu Youth Choir (a rural choir based in Moutse in the Limpopo province of South Africa) in 2018.
-Their African version of Ed Sheeran's Shape of You became an internet sensation, going viral with tens of millions of views on social media, and winning awards like the HMMA (Hollywood Music in Media Awards) for 'Best Independent Music Video' - pushing the Ndlovu Youth Choir firmly into the international limelight.
+Their African version of Ed Sheeran's Shape of You became an internet sensation, going viral with tens of millions of views on social media, and winning awards like the HMMA (Hollywood Music in Media Awards) for 'Best Independent Music Video' – pushing the Ndlovu Youth Choir firmly into the international limelight.
 This resulted in America's Got Talent scouting the choir to enter the 2019 competition.
 Ndlovu went ahead and delivered a sensational first few rounds, going all the way through to the finals of the competition, showcasing South African music and spirit in the process.
 Their collaboration is part of Kellerman's 2019 album In A Different Light, in which he re-imagines and re-shapes some of his favourite melodies by approaching them from a fresh angle.

-Kellerman received his third GRAMMY® nomination for Pangaea, his collaborative album with David Arkenstone in 2021.
-He received his second GRAMMY® win for his song Bayethe with South African artists Nomcebo Zikode and Zakes Bantwini in the Best Global Music Performance category.
+Kellerman received his third Grammy nomination for Pangaea, his collaborative album with David Arkenstone in 2021 and his fourth Grammy nomination and his second win in 2023 for his song Bayethe, with South African artists Nomcebo Zikode and Zakes Bantwini in the Best Global Music Performance category.
+In 2025, he won his third Grammy Award for Triveni, his collaborative album with Chandrika Tandon and Eru Matsumoto, in the Best New Age, Ambient, or Chant Album category.

+Kellerman was awarded an Honorary Doctorate of Art and Design from Tshwane University of Technology in October 2024.